ascii-dresden/ascii-register/README.md

 # ascii-register
-Little script that counts the register money and creates a proposed staggering for the envelope.
+Little python3 script that counts the register money and creates a proposed staggering for the envelope.

 ## Usage

 Just call the script with ``python count_reg.py`` and insert the amount of coins and bills when prompted.

+__!It's gonna crash with python 2.
+Make sure you use python 3!__

 The values for the table in the _Kassenbuch_ will be displayed (recheck against typos or miscounts).